-The OSS foundation tells us that during the past one million years, the world climate has oscillated between warm periods and ice ages.
+The OSS Foundation tells us that the world climate has oscillated between warm periods and ice ages during the past one million years.

 However, human activity over the past 150 years has disrupted this natural and relatively slow cycle.
-This disruption has actually accelerated global warming and each year is getting warmer compared to the last.
+This disruption has accelerated global warming, and each year is getting warmer compared to the last.
 This is the climate change that countries around the world are trying to fight and stop.

 There was a need to establish a clear goal and define what it means to stop climate change.

-The upper limit for temperature increase that scientists came up with was 2 Degrees Celsius.
-Why 2 Degrees?
+The upper limit for temperature increase that scientists came up with was 2 degrees Celsius.

 There are two aspects to setting this threshold: scientific and political.

-There were many landlocked nations that were still reluctant.
-However, diplomatic efforts made them realize that if 47 countries flood, it would create a huge refugee crisis in land-locked countries.
-And this maneuvering helped get many landlocked countries on board as well.
+Forty-seven countries of the United Nations are island nations, so they readily agreed to any efforts to stop climate change.
+However, many landlocked nations were still reluctant.
+Nevertheless, diplomatic efforts made those reluctant nations realize that if 47 countries flood, it would create a vast refugee crisis in land-locked countries.
+This maneuvering helped get many landlocked countries on board as well.

-Now that we understand the main goal of all climate agreements, let’s take a look at a few significant treaties that are mentioned repeatedly in the news.
+Now that we understand the primary goal of all climate agreements, let’s take a look at a few significant treaties repeatedly mentioned in the news.

-The first term to remember is the UNFCC or the United Nations Framework Convention on Climate Change.
-This is a non-binding international treaty with 197 countries as its signatory.
+One that comes up most often is the UNFCC or the United Nations Framework Convention on Climate Change.
+The UNFCC is a non-binding international treaty with 197 countries as its signatory.

-This is the treaty that explicitly mentions limiting global temperature increases by 2 Degrees Celsius.
+The UNFCC treaty explicitly mentions limiting global temperature increases by 2 degrees Celsius.

-However, as mentioned, this is a non-binding treaty.
+However, as previously mentioned, this is a non-binding treaty.

 The UN needed something to operationalize this treaty and make countries accountable.

-So, in 1997, Kyoto Protocol (KP) was adopted by the developed nations of the world.
-KP as it is called is binding on signatory countries.
+In 1997, the Kyoto Protocol (KP) was adopted by the world’s developed nations.
+KP is binding on signatory countries.
 Per the protocol, all signatories were required to reduce their greenhouse gas emissions by 5% by 2013.

-This also meant that each country was required to come up with its own goals related to reducing emissions.
+This also meant that each country was required to develop its own goals related to reducing emissions.

-As a result, it took all the countries nearly 8 years to ratify this protocol.
-So, the Kyoto Protocol actually came into force in the year 2005.
+As a result, it took all the countries nearly eight years to ratify this protocol.
+So, the Kyoto Protocol (KP) came into force in the year 2005.

-Of course, by then countries like China and India had become significant contributors of greenhouse gases as well.
-So, to bring all the new emitters on board, KP was amended so as to provide 3 services:
+Of course, by then, countries like China and India had become significant contributors to greenhouse gasses.
+So, to bring all the new emitters on board, KP was amended to provide three services:

-- Reporting and Verification services: So as to ensure that goals of countries could be clearly verified.
+- Reporting and verification services: To ensure that KP could verify the goals of countries.

-- Flexible market-based mechanisms: So as to aid developing countries via technology transfers and financing.
+- Flexible market-based mechanisms: To aid developing countries via technology transfers and financing.
 Also, developed countries were allowed to accomplish their emission reduction goals by helping other countries.

-- Compliance services: So as to establish quality standards that would provide transparency and credibility to the carbon market.
+- Compliance services: To establish quality standards that would provide transparency and credibility to the carbon market.

 What is the carbon market?

-In simple terms, every time countries help other countries, they get points.
-Every time countries reduce emissions, they get points and vice-versa.
+In simple terms, every time a country helps another country, they earn points.
+Also, each time countries reduce emissions, they get points

 Let’s talk about the Paris Agreement.